-Easy Planning: 3 Factors for Smart Sign Budgets
+Easy Planning: 3 Factors for Smart Signage Budgets

 🐘 Budgets can be the elephant in the room, can't they?

-How do you budget signs that don’t exist yet?
+How do you budget signs with no quantities or designs?

 Answer: Start early, pick a level, and ask for help!

-Bronze is the most standard offering with acrylic panels, applied copy or basic photopolymer with integral text and Braille.
-Materials will be a quality design and product that integrates well to any environment.
+Bronze is the most standard offering, along with acrylic panels, applied copy, or directly printed dimensional lettering.
+This is a quality design and product that integrates well to any environment.
 This level does not include laminates, fine woods, or metals.

-Silver allows for more custom aspects that could include subsurface graphics, multi-layer construction, and minimal standoff.
+Silver allows for more custom aspects, including subsurface graphics, multi-layer construction, and minimal standoff.
 The materials used for the Silver line take advantage of ambient light using clear and/or frosted finishes.
 ADA needs are met with either an applied copy and Braille or a photopolymer with integral text and Braille.
 This level could include the addition of minimal accents and is a good option for integrating some simple architectural elements.

 Gold is the most custom, highest designed, and most quality materials.
 This version allows for thicker and higher-end acrylics (green edge, mattes, or patterns) and multiple layers.
 This level makes a distinct statement and is idea for any architectural environment.